 To count well, kids also need to learn and remember those symbols.
 That requires a skill called working memory.

-Remember, too, that when kids have trouble with things like math, it can make them feel bad about themselves.
+Remember, too, that when kids have trouble with math, it can make them feel bad about themselves.
 Keep an eye on your child’s frustration level.
 Remind your child that other kids have difficulties, too, just like your child has strengths.